In your daily life, how often do you feel you can truly be yourself?

 “I have waves of gratitude and thanks for Corinne.
 She has guided me through such a transformation that I did not believe was a) possible, or b) achievable for me.
 I have embarked on a whole new sense of Self, with whom I love.
 It has been an emotional journey but one which I would never not have taken and would recommend everyone embarking on at the right moment in their lives.”
 Joanne, London

 This is because we cannot receive something unless we know how to first give it to ourselves.
-When we know what self-love feels like in our body, we can recognize it better and actually open ourselves up to receiving someone else’s love without fear.
+When we know what self-love feels like in our body, we can recognise it better and actually open ourselves up to receiving someone else’s love without fear.
 When we feel what self-respect, value and “being enough” is like in our body, we will attract that same quality from another.
-And when we do embody what we need and what we have been yearning to receive from the outside world, receiving it from another, actually becomes less important.
+And when we do embody what we need and what we have been yearning to receive from the outside world, receiving it from another actually becomes less important.
 It is wonderful to be seen, to receive validation, love and support from others, but it is secondary to how empowering it feels when we give this to ourselves.
 When we give to ourselves first, everything else is an enhancement of that fulfillment rather than something we seek to fill the void.

-When we finally embrace our greatest fears and give ourselves the attention we have been needing, we begin to not only feel relief but discover that we are not so alone, that we know how to trust, take care and mentor ourselves, so that we can show up in life, no matter what the circumstance, as our true, Authentic Self.
+When we finally embrace our greatest fears and give ourselves the attention we have been needing, we begin to not only feel relief but discover that we are not alone, that we know how to trust, take care and mentor ourselves, so that we can show up in life, no matter what the circumstance, as our true, Authentic Self.